KholdStare/kholdstare.github.com/_posts/2020-05-26-faster-integer-parsing.markdown

 ### The SIMD trick

-We have two insights:
+We have the main insight:

-* Reverse order of bytes to get digits in the right order
 * Combine groups of digits simultaneously to achieve O(log(n)) time

 We also have a 16-character, or 128-bit string to parse - can we use SIMD?
 Of